-A 'tender pack’ will commonly include drawings, engineering and soil reports for builders.
+A tender pack will commonly include drawings, engineering and soil reports for builders.

-Also included in the tender material will be a 'building schedule'.
-It’s vital that it be as comprehensive as is humanly possible.

-This schedule contains details of all required fixtures and fittings.
-Cost ‘shocks’ often originate from oversights or under-estimation associated with fixtures and fittings.
+Also included in the tender will be a 'building schedule' - it's vital that it is as comprehensive as is humanly possible.
+The building schedule contains details of all required fixtures and fittings.
+'Cost shocks’ often originate from oversights, or under-estimations, associated with fixtures and fittings.

-You must include precise detail when describing what is required, eg: 1 set Dorf Maxum Bath Set.
-Specification: Bath Colour: Chrome Material: Chrome Plated / Solid Brass Product Code: 1101.04 - an additional hyperlink to the manufacturer will also assist identifying the item.
+You must include precise detail when describing what the requirement, eg: 1 set Dorf Maxum Bath Set.
+Specification: Bath Colour: Chrome Material: Chrome Plated / Solid Brass Product Code: 1101.04 (and include a link to the item on the manufacturer's website).

 One of the most contentious aspects of the building process is the start and finish date of the project.

-Your lawyer will also be able to guide you on the critical considerations of Prime Cost items, Provisional Sum and Variations.
-It's essential you're familiar with these terms.
+Your lawyer will also be able to guide you on the critical considerations of Prime Cost items, Provisional Sum and Variations - it's essential you're familiar with these terms.

 - The more leg-work you do now, particularly around the fixture and fittings, the better the quality and amenity of the final construction.